New Rihanna Fenty Trainers Are Coming This Week

-You'll soon be able to add a gray trainer to your Fenty lust list.
+You'll soon be able to add a grey trainer to your Fenty lust list.
 The new style is expected to drop on June 15.
 (Pro tip: Past collections have gone live at around 10:00 a.m., so you may want to set your alarms for then.)
-It'll retail for $180, like last time (a bit north of the Fenty creeper's $140 price point).
+It'll retail for £140, like last time (a bit north of the Fenty creeper's £100 price point).

 Unlike the creepers and furry slides in the Fenty collection, the trainer is actually built for performance.
 It's RiRi's Fenty-fied interpretation of a workout shoe.
 It features an Ariaprene upper for breathability, a mesh and TPU Kurim cage for support, and a rubber outsole for grip, according to the product description on Puma's website.
 The exaggerated tongue is just for fun (and for making statements, as RiRi is wont to do).